The FAIR Principles herald more open, transparent, and reusable scientific data

 “I am very proud that just over two years after the meeting where we came up with the early FAIR Principles.
 They play such an important role in many forward looking policy documents around the world and the authors on this paper are also in positions that allow them to follow these Principles.
-I sincerely hope that FAIR data will become a 'given' in the future of Open Science, in the Netherlands and globally”, says Barend Mons, Professor in Biosemantics at the Leiden University Medical Center, Head of Node ELIXIR-NL at the Dutch Techcentre for Life Sciences, Integrator Life Sciences at the Netherlands eScience Center, and board member of the Leiden Centre of Data Science.
+I sincerely hope that FAIR data will become a 'given' in the future of Open Science, in the Netherlands and globally”, says Barend Mons, Professor in Biosemantics at the Leiden University Medical Center, Head of Node ELIXIR-NL at the Dutch Techcentre for Life Sciences and Integrator Life Sciences at the Netherlands eScience Center.

-The article was co-authored by Joost Kok, Katy Wolstencroft and Erik Schultes from LIACS/LCDS, among others.
+The article was co-authored by Joost Kok, Katy Wolstencroft and Erik Schultes from LIACS, among others.

 Please contact Prof. Barend Mons (email@example.com) for more information.